Part of CNS 7.1 / GCTS: Grounded Chiral Tensor Synthesis

 • residual tensor chirality, based on unresolved support/refutation mass;

-• access chirality, when structured modeling breaks narrative access assumptions.
+• access chirality, when structured modeling breaks narrative access assumptions;

 Possible Worlds